-Founded by Alice Waters in 1995, the Edible Schoolyard Project is building and sharing a national edible education curriculum.
+Founded by Alice Waters who is calling for "school supported regenerative agriculture," the Edible Schoolyard Project is building and sharing a national edible education curriculum.
 While each program in the network is different, every program is grounded in these principles: Food is the perfect teacher (every discipline comes to life in the garden or kitchen classroom).
 Children learn with their senses.
 Children learn by doing.
 Children thrive in nature.
 Good food is a right, not a privilege.
 The cafeteria is the heart of the school.
 Schools and farms support each other.
 Beauty is a language of care.

 Soil Centric's Pro Tip